WHAT WE DO

 CNE's innovators propel its mission through a variety of programs and initiatives aimed to drive homeownership, promote financial well-being, build community connections, restore and build stable housing and more.

 At CNE, we believe that, through homeownership, people more effectively build financial security and stability.
 Owning a home correlates with increased social and political involvement, improved health and educational achievement.
 CNE helps Chattanoogans of all income levels achieve homeownership through its homebuyer education and counseling program as well as its down payment assistance and other services.

 Additionally, CNE believes that owning a home requires ongoing maintenance and financial commitment.
 Therefore, we offer an array of loans and grants that can help homeowners keep their homes as well as improve their home's efficiency.
 Read more about CNE's free foreclosure prevention counseling and home improvement loans.

 Promoting Financial Wellbeing

-CNE offers free, financial education opportunities throughout the year, namely our annual Money School event each April, which is a single-day "everything you need to know about money" series of workshops.
+CNE offers free, financial education opportunities throughout the year through our Money School Program.
 Additionally, CNE supports a Small Dollar Loan program offering an alternative option to harmful payday lending for individuals and families.
-In 2020, CNE will launch a series of webisodes that will focus on popular financial topics that promote financial literacy and smart fiscal decision-making.

 CNE's community work focuses on building relationships and trust among residents and identifying individuals who are interested in learning more about affordable housing and neighborhood development and training them to take leadership in these areas.